-We encourage you to contact IDX with any questions and to enroll in free IDX services by calling (833-791-1662 or by going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX is available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is <= Enrollment.pdf Date>>.
+We encourage you to contact IDX with any questions and to enroll in free IDX services by calling 1-800-939-4170 or going to https://app.idx.us/account-creation/protect.
+IDX is available Monday through Friday, 6 am - 6 pm PST.
+Please note that the last day to enroll in these free services is March 6, 2022.

 Again, at this time, there is no evidence that your information has been misused.
-However, we encourage you to take full advantage of this service offering.
-IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+However, we encourage you to take full advantage of this offered service.
+IDX representatives have been informed about this incident and can answer questions or concerns you may have regarding the protection of your personal information.

-Enclosed hereto you will find additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.
+Enclosed you will find information regarding additional resources available to you, and the steps that you can take to further protect your personal information.